-I have written previously about all methods of sharing in Power BI, and their pros and cons. however, recently, a new method of sharing added to the Power BI service, called Share through Secure Embed Code.
-This method of sharing is as simple as Publish to Web to implement, but it doesn’t have the security issues of that method.
-Through this method, you can publish Power BI reports through a custom web portal or application, securely, with other users.
-Let’s check this method of sharing in this article in details.
-If you like to learn more about Power BI, read Power BI book from Rookie to Rock Star.
+There is a method of sharing the Power BI content called Secure Embed Code.
+This method of sharing is as simple as Publish to web to implement, but it doesn’t have the security issues of that method.
+Through this method, you can securely publish Power BI reports through a custom web portal or application with other users.
+Let’s check this method of sharing in this article in detail.
+If you like to learn more about Power BI, read the Power BI book from Rookie to Rock Star.

-To understand why there is a new method of sharing is available, you need some background information about two other methods of sharing; Publish to Web, and Power BI Embedded.
-Briefly speaking; Publish to Web is a method of sharing, which can be implemented very simply, with just few a clicks, but has security issues and some limitations around that.
+To understand why there is another method of sharing as embedded, you need some background information about two other methods of sharing; Publish to web, and Power BI Embedded.
+Briefly speaking, Publish to web is a method of sharing that can be implemented very simply, with just a few clicks, but has security issues and some limitations.
 Power BI Embedded is a secure method of sharing, which needs a developer touch and writing code lines to implement.
-The new method of sharing combines these two to achieve something secure, but simple to share!
+The Secure Embed method combines these two to achieve something secure but simple to share!
 Let’s check the pros and cons of each method first;

 Publish to Web

-- Can be embedded in any webpage easily with just a few clicks of creating the embed code
+- It can be embedded in any webpage easily with just a few clicks of creating the embed code.

 - What you share is for everyone.
 No Security applied